 - Student Expectations/Requirements and Grading Policy: Requirements/points have been omitted (in the proposal) for the Annotated Bibliography (20 points) and Class Participation (20 points).
 The total points available under this schema is 300 points; correctly reflected in the proposed syllabus..

 Paper - 100 points

 - Assignments, Exams and Tests: There are eight reading/research/response assignments, one in-class final exam, a classroom presentation and a research paper

 - Attendance Policy: This course includes face-to-face meetings that are scheduled to take place at the USF Sarasota-Manatee Campus.
 Attendance at class meetings is required.
 Failure to attend will result in loss of points in the class participation score.
 Exceptions may be made in the case of medical or other emergencies that qualify as an excused absence.
 It is the instructor’s responsibility to determine whether an absence qualifies as excused; the student should contact the instructor before the missed session (unless that is impossible) and be prepared to provide documentation.
 Vacation plans and other personal conflicts (e.g., work or family responsibilities; travel distance) are not grounds for an excused absence.
 Students who expect that they will not be able to attend class meetings should consider enrolling in a different course that better suits their circumstances.

 - Policy on Make-up Work: Make-up exams will be administered only if the student missed class due to a documented emergency or other exigency.

 - Program This Course Supports: Master in Criminal Justice Administration

-- Course Concurrence Information
+- Course Concurrence Information: N/A